Sonettoo/AeroGen/README.md

 The more information and options an find in `./main.py` and `./configs/stable-diffusion/dual/v1-finetune-DIOR-R.yaml`

 ## 📡 Contact
-If you have any questions about the paper or the code, feel free to email me at [this e-mail](aryswph@gmail.com).
+If you have any questions about the paper or the code, feel free to email me at [aryswph@gmail.com](mailto:aryswph@gmail.com).
 This ensures I can promptly notice and respond!

 ## 💕 Acknowledgments:
 This repo is built upon [Stable Diffusion](https://github.com/CompVis/stable-diffusion/tree/main), [ControlNet](https://github.com/lllyasviel/ControlNet/tree/main), [CLIP](https://github.com/openai/CLIP), [GLIGEN](https://github.com/gligen/GLIGEN/tree/master).
 Sincere thanks to their excellent work!